This Company Says The Future Of Nuclear Energy Is Smaller, Cheaper And Safer

 To respond to this dilemma, "we've developed economies of small," says Jose Reyes, chief technology officer and co-founder of NuScale.

 Instead of one big nuclear reactor, Reyes says his company will string together a series of up to 12 much smaller reactors.
-They would be built in a factory and transported by truck to a site that would be being prepared at the same time.
+They would be built in a factory and transported by truck to a site that would be prepared at the same time.

 "You're making your [reactor] pool and all that stuff on-site," says Reyes.
 "In parallel, you're manufacturing the modules, and then that cuts the construction schedule to about half."